 The Varahicacos Ecological Reserve is another protected area in Cuba.
-The diversity of tropical ecosystems, the presence of a varied national and local flora, as well as migratory birds at certain times of the year, make this a wonderful option for visitors.
-The oldest salt marshes of Cuba and the Caribbean are also found here as are the archaeological zones and aboriginal pictographs protected by a majestic endemic cactus known as El Patriarca.
+The diversity of tropical ecosystems, the presence of varied national and local flora, and migratory birds at certain times of the year make this a wonderful option for visitors.
+The oldest salt marshes of Cuba and the Caribbean are also found here.
+The archaeological zones and aboriginal pictographs are protected by a majestic endemic cactus known as El Patriarca.

 Río Canímar Natural Park

-El Jorajuría Cay, in Cárdenas, is an archaeological site located at west of Playa Menéndez, declared a protected zone in 1979 and where an aboriginal canoe was found, the only one found in Cuba and in the Caribbean area, and that is exhibited in the municipal museum.
+El Jorajuría Cay, in Cárdenas, is an archaeological site located west of Playa Menéndez, declared a protected zone in 1979 and where archaeologists found an aboriginal canoe, the only one found in Cuba and the Caribbean area, and that is exhibited in the municipal museum.

 In Matanzas, you will also find the Josone Park, a real park and natural retreat in Varadero.
-The Caves of Bellamar (Cuba’s oldest active tourist resort), considered one of the most spectacular caves in the island with amazing crystallization, as a result of work of the water over rocks for thousands of years.
-The Caves of the Muslims and the Ambrosio ones, where is the largest set of pictographs in the Caribbean area, the open Canímar River and the Yumurí Valley, Cuba’s second most famous after the Viñales Valley, are some other great natural attractions of the province.
+The Caves of Bellamar (Cuba’s oldest active tourist resort), considered one of the most spectacular caves on the island with amazing crystallization, resulted from water over rocks for thousands of years.
+The Caves of the Muslims and the Ambrosio ones are the largest set of pictographs in the Caribbean area, the open Canímar River and the Yumurí Valley, Cuba’s second most famous after the Viñales Valley, are some other great natural attractions of the province.

 Call the Cuba Holidays experts free on 0800 270 7644 to book your own Cuban nature holiday!